zyteo/BaoBae/readme.md

 Tested out retrieval of all data from collection + specific item from collection.
 Edited the browsing and item screens accordingly.
 Still tinkering with Firebase backend.
 - 16 Nov: Trying out addition of comments + items to cart for firebase.
+Created screens for adding to cart + buying items, and added the relevant firebase code.
+Struggled quite a bit updating the cart items in the database, finally got it right after a long time.